daiphuongngo/Sentiment-Analysis-Python-SQL-Tableau/README.md

 -	Docker (run & manage applications),

+- Flask (route web traffic through HTTP requests to specific functions in the code base),

+- SQLAlchemy (make the interaction between Python and our database smoother),

+- Flask-SQLAlchemy (make the interaction between Flask and SQLAlchemy smoother).

 ## Courtesy:

 This project was conducted by me during my last remote internship for the Center of Talent in AI (CoTAI), Sai Gon, Vietnam from Toronto, Canada.
 Hereby, I thank Mr. Hung Ngo - Founder of CoTAI and Mr. Huy Le - my supervisor there who had provided support, vision, guidance through this project.
 The private content of this dataset had been hidden and transformed to avoid data leakage so I could upload it to my e-portoflio as a proof of work experience.
 This project can also be upgraded, expanded as per my noted Room for Enhancement below.